 I Timothy 3:1-8 The saying is trustworthy: If anyone aspires to the office of overseer, he desires a noble task.
 Therefore an overseer must be above reproach, the husband of one wife, sober-minded, self-controlled, respectable, hospitable, able to teach, not a drunkard, not violent but gentle, not quarrelsome, not a lover of money.
 He must manage his own household well, with all dignity keeping his children submissive, for if someone does not know how to manage his own household, how will he care for God's church? mHe must not be a recent convert, or he may become puffed up with conceit and fall into the condemnation of the devil.
 Moreover, he must be well thought of by outsiders, so that he may not fall into disgrace, into a snare of the devil.

 Mitch retired from the Air Force and is currently working for the Department of Defense.
 He is married to Karen.
 They have two daughters, one son, and five grandchildren.

 Brian came to Forest Lake in 1975 while attending Niceville High School.
-He has been teaching at Rocky Bayou Christian School for 39 years.
+He has been teaching at Rocky Bayou Christian School for 42 years.
 He is married to Carla.
-They have three sons, three daughters, and thirteen grandchildren.
+They have three sons, three daughters, and fifteen grandchildren.

 Pat has been a family doctor in the community for over 30 years.
 After serving in the Air Force, he decided to put down roots in Niceville.
 He is married to Helen Tidwell; and they have six sons and fifteen grandchildren.
 Pat and Helen have been with Forest Lake Bible Church since 1975.